How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 Managing Multiple GitHub Accounts

-If you work with multiple GitHub accounts (personal and work), create separate keys and configure ~/.ssh/config:
+If you juggle personal and work GitHub accounts (I do), create separate keys and configure ~/.ssh/config:

 # Personal account